 Dawn McCray

-Mom, wife, friend, business woman, neighbor, and now, candidate for school board.
+Mom, wife, friend, business woman, neighbor, and now, write-in candidate for school board.

 “Education is the kindling of a flame, not the filling of a vessel.”
 Socrates